ratiw/vuetable-2/README.md

 The original functionality still works

-You can now make set the method for apiUrl.
+You can now set the method for apiUrl.
+It can be either POST or GET.
+Default is GET.

 e.g.
 ```html